-Building Restrictions in Thailand can be tough!
+Building restrictions in Thailand can be tough and why you need a property lawyer in Thailand!
 If you are considering buying a condo in Phuket, then consider the rules for property development as you don’t want to buy a condo and have legal problems later.
 Always get a due diligence done on the property before you transfer money or put down a deposit for the property in Thailand.
-Below are restrictions on property and other problems you might encounter.
+Below are restrictions on the property and other problems you might encounter.

-A good example to show how the property zoning works is by example of height restrictions and building limitations in Phuket in an area called Irawadee Ket Ho.
-The area as two zones being the Green Zone and the Yellow Zone.
+A good example to show how property zoning works.
+This is an example of height restrictions and building limitations in Phuket.
+The area is called Irawadee Ket Ho.
+The area has two zones being the Green Zone and the Yellow Zone.
 The Green Zone is an agricultural zone.
-In this zone you can build a house or hotels however you are not allowed to build condominium units in this area.
+In this zone, you can build a house or hotels however you are not allowed to build condominium units in this area.
 There is however also a height restriction in this zone.

 Your hotel or house may not be higher than 15 meters in height.
 The Yellow Zone is a residential zone and you can build condominiums in this zone however there is a height restriction of 23 meters in this Yellow Zone.
 Note that these have to fall under the main height restriction on condominiums in Phuket and that is that no building may be higher than 80 meters above sea level.